 Q4: What fabrics define the new UA direction?

-Fleece, cotton-blends, soft knits, and lightweight performance blends.
+Fleece, cotton blends, soft knits, and lightweight performance blends.

 Partnering With FuKi Gymwear

-If you want to build a collection that blends performance + lifestyle comfort,
+If you want to build a collection that blends performance with lifestyle comfort, FuKi Gymwear can help you make it real.

-Why brands choose us:
+Why brands choose us

-- 🚀 Fast sampling + low MOQ OEM options
+- Fast sampling + low MOQ OEM options

-- 🌱 Sustainable, recycled fabric choices
+- Sustainable and recycled material choices

-- 🎨 Support for streetwear-athleisure hybrid styles
+- Support for streetwear-athleisure hybrid collections